Dhadak: Soundtrack

-The music of the film is composed by Ajay–Atul while the lyrics are written by Amitabh Bhattacharya.
-The background score is composed by John Stewart Eduri.
-The music album of the film was released by Zee Music Company on 2 July 2018.
-The album was positively received.
+The soundtrack for Dhadak is composed by Ajay–Atul, who also composed the music of Sairat, while the lyrics are written by Amitabh Bhattacharya.
+The background score is composed by Khaitan's norm collaborator John Stewart Eduri.
+The album was released by Zee Music Company on 2 July 2018, and was positively received.

-The song, "Dhadak", was mixed by Vijay Dayal at YRF Studios in Mumbai.
+The title track, "Dhadak Hai Na", was mixed by Vijay Dayal at YRF Studios in Mumbai.
 The music video of the track was released on 19 June 2018, and features Janhvi Kapoor and Ishaan Khatter.
 Composer Ajay said, “When we first heard the narration of Sairat, we knew that it was going to be an epic love story.
 So, while composing the music of the film that thought remained at the core.
 "Dhadak Hai Na" is a completely new composition, but it was made with the same thought of creating something epic.
 Like Sairat, the music of Dhadak has the quality of being cinematic and dramatic.
 It's made on an international soundscape and when listeners hear the theme song, I think they will feel the depth and the scale of composition".
-John Stewart Eduri composed the background score.